-I got the fabulous Team Shine together and we made a list of healthy habits while working at a computer where we share how we all take care of our minds and bodies when sitting at a computer for hours on end.
+I asked a few of my favourite people to help me make a list of healthy habits while working at a computer where we share how we all take care of our minds and bodies when sitting at a computer for hours on end.

 So here we are, we have 16 ways to take care of yourself when you work at a computer - there are quite a few reference links here for you to enjoy, and we promise, we're not affiliates of any kind 😀

 1. Get up and stretch regularly.
 Do you ever go into one of those work-time-warps and look up from your computer screen 5 hours later?
 Setting a timer in your calendar at hourly intervals can be a really great solution, even if that mini-break only means putting the kettle on, you’re still encouraging yourself to get up from the screen for a few moments, move around and think about something else.

 2. Drink plenty of water.
 Now, I hate to admit it but common sense might be onto something here.
 We are made up of 70% water after all so it’s hard to expect our brains and bodies to be in tip-top shape if their constantly dehydrated!
 As a reminder to drink more (water… not gin) try having a big glass of water next to your desk when you sit down to work..